AAAlTaie/2D-Line-Drawing-Algorithms/README.md

 # Objective

-The main goal of this project is to create primitive types in 2D space, focusing on points and lines.
-You will develop three line-drawing algorithms covered in lectures:
+The main goal of this project is to create primitive types in 2D space, focusing on points and line-drawing algorithms:

 1. Bresenham's Line Algorithm.
 2. Midpoint Line Algorithm.
 3. Parametric Line Algorithm.

-# Key Features
+# Key Features to Achieve full implementation:

 - Back Buffer Management: Set up a back buffer and clear it to a specified color, ensuring a fresh drawing surface for each render cycle.